SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 I think this meal is unusual because it is the first time for the classmates to gather together to eat a meal and through the activity we get to know each other better.
 What's more, the party house is beautifully decorated, which has left me a deep impression.

 Overall, it is an unforgettable experience and I really love this meal.
-And I'm looking forward to it for the next time.
+I'm looking forward to it for the next time.